tymyrddin/blue-intel/source/docs/cti/README.md

 ## What?

-Provide a big-picture view of defences.
+Provide a big-picture view of attackers and defences.

 ## Why?